Shipping

 Using an End-To-End Shipment Monitoring Service

 Sometimes parcels go missing, which can be challenging to explain to the customer.
-For this reason, it is essential to use an end-to-end monitoring service that allows you and the customer to track the shipment's progress.
+For this reason, it is essential to use an end-to-end monitoring service that allows you and the customer to track the shipment's progress in real-time.
 This way, both of you know where the package is at all times and can follow up in case of any glitches.
 Additionally, this monitoring service prepares the customer to receive their shipment as they get notified of its arrival.

 Related: How Does Amazon FBA Work?
 A Simple Explanation